SF Sol FC

 WINTER 2014 CLINICS Registration:

-For admission to ALL winter clinics the cost per player is a flat $150 that includes admission to all clinics for the entire winter season.
+For admission to ALL winter clinics the cost per player is $150 that includes admission to all clinics for the entire winter season.
 Winter Clinic registration also receives a FREE Girls Leading Girls membership.

 Register by going to our Membership page.